-Spring 2011 Eight-Week Term III
+Spring 2013 Eight-Week Term III

-November 1 Monday Pre-registration begins
+October 29 Monday Pre-registration begins

-December 3 Friday Pre-registration ends
+November 30 Friday Pre-registration ends

-December 6 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed
+December 3 Monday Bill clearance deadline for pre-registered students (5:00 pm) Pre-registration canceled for students who do not make initial payment or have financial aid completed.

-December 13 Monday Registration begins
+December 10 Monday Registration begins

-January 7 Friday Registration ends
+January 4 Friday Registration ends

-January 8 Saturday First day of classes
+January 5 Saturday First day of classes

-January 8 Saturday Late registration begins (\$20.00 fee)
+January 5 Saturday Late registration begins (\$20.00 fee)

-January 14 Friday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date No charge for classes dropped before this deadline; students are not
+January 11 Friday Late registration ends; tuition and fees will not be reduced for withdrawals from individual classes after this date.
+No charge for classes dropped before this deadline; students are not permitted to attend classes for which they are not registered.

-permitted to attend classes for which they are not registered January 14 Friday Last day to submit health insurance waiver Students who do not submit health insurance waiver by this date will be charged for university health insurance.
-January 15 Saturday Class withdrawals begin Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+January 11 Friday Last day to submit health insurance waiver Undergraduate and graduate students, registered for 6 or more credit hours, who do not submit the health insurance waiver by this date will be charged for university health insurance.

+January 12 Saturday Class withdrawals begin.
+Undergraduate students are permitted to

+withdraw from no more than five courses with no impact on GPA.
 Hours included in attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 No adjustment of tuition and fees for withdrawal from individual classes.
-January 15 Saturday University withdrawal (withdrawal from all classes) begins WU grades for all classes with no impact on GPA.
+January 12 Saturday University withdrawal (withdrawal from all classes) begins.
+WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
-Students who withdraw from the university remain eligible to enroll in the immediate next semester.
 Students who are not enrolled for one or more semesters must apply for readmission.
-January 17 Monday Martin Luther King, Jr. Birthday Holiday University closed January 18 Tuesday Interim grading period begins Faculty assign grades of X (No Show); EA (Excessive Absences); F (Failure) January 21 Friday Deadline for X (No-Show) grades Faculty assign X grade to students on class roster, but who have never attended January 28 Friday Issuance of financial aid refunds begin February 11 Friday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
+January 12 Saturday Interim grading period begins Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
+Faculty assign grades of X (No-show) before census date, EA (Excessive Absences), and F (Failure for poor academic performance).
+January 17 Thursday Deadline for X (No-Show) grades Faculty assign X grades to students on the class roster, but who have never attended.
+See "Interim Grades" for more information.
+January 21 Monday Martin Luther King, Jr. Birthday Holiday University closed January 24 Thursday Issuance of student refunds begin February 8 Friday Deadline for withdrawing from class(es) Undergraduate students are permitted to withdraw from no more than five courses with no impact on GPA.
 Hours counted as attempted hours.
 No adjustment of tuition and fees for withdrawal from individual classes.
-February 16 Wednesday Interim grading period ends Faculty assign interim grades to show student status at midterm February 25 Friday Deadline for withdrawing from the university (all classes in term) WU grades for all classes with no impact on GPA.
+February 22 Friday Deadline for withdrawing from the university (all classes in term).
+WU grades for all classes with no impact on GPA.
 Hours counted as attempted hours for financial aid eligibility.
 (See "Satisfactory Academic Progress.")
 Tuition/fees may be adjusted based on date of WU.
 See "Expenses" for WU refund schedule.
-Students who withdraw from the university remain eligible to enroll in the immediate next semester.
 Students who are not enrolled for one or more semesters must apply for readmission.
-March 2 Wednesday Last day of classes Final exams are given on last day of classes in 8-week classes March 4 Friday Final grades due
+February 22 Friday Interim grading period begins Interim grades serve as a warning to students who are at risk of failing due to non-attendance or poor academic performance.
+Faculty assign grades of X (No-show) before census date, EA (Excessive Absences), and F (Failure for poor academic performance).
+February 27 Wednesday Last day of classes Final exams are given on last day of classes in 8-week classes.